Ruteri/tee-service-provisioning-backend/storage/README.md

 - **On-Chain Storage**: All data is public and visible on the blockchain
 - **GitHub Blobs**: Create blob objects directly using `git hash-object -w <file>`
+- **Vault Authentication**: Requires proper setup of TLS authentication in Vault server
 - **Size Considerations**:
   - On-chain storage is expensive for large content
   - GitHub has file size limits (typically 100MB)
-- **Token Protection**: Avoid embedding GitHub tokens in URI strings in production
+- **Token Protection**: Avoid embedding GitHub tokens or Vault tokens in URI strings in production